 - Tackling void property costs: we worked with the Home Office to introduce an 8 week period of void property reimbursement to prevent Community Sponsors from having to pay rent on properties in the 2 months prior to the arrival of the refugees they're supporting.

 - Improving cultural awareness training: we heard from lots of Community Sponsors that they felt that the refugees they support could have been better prepared for the reality of life in the UK.
 We collected feedback on the cultural curriculum that refugees receive prior to travel in the UK from refugees and sponsors.
 The revised training will begin in Summer 2020.

 Sponsors and sponsored refugees give us their views:

 We collect views from Lead Sponsors through the the Lead Sponsor Network.

 We also convene the Community Sponsorship Council, a representative body set up to give sponsors a forum to shape the Community Sponsorship programme.
 The Council feeds into our advocacy.

 When we are working on a particular issue, we send round surveys and invite people to get in touch to share their thoughts on the issue.
 Make sure you're signed up to receive our newsletter.

-We aren't currently focusing on any particular issues, but we are constantly working to improve the Community Sponsorship scheme so that sponsors are fully supported throughout the application process and after the refugee family has arrived.
+We are constantly working to improve the Community Sponsorship scheme so that sponsors are fully supported throughout the application process and after the refugee family has arrived.
 If you have any issues that you want to raise, you can: